CSA-RH/secrets_management-with-aws_secrets_manager-and_gitops/README.md

 # Automatic Secrets Management in ArgoCD with AWS Secrets Manager and Secrets Storage CSI Driver

 # Disclaimer
-This repo contains an opinionated demo and is NOT an official Red Hat recommendation.
+This repo contains an opinionated demo and is NOT an official Red Hat documentation.

 # Introduction

 This repository's objective is to demonstrate the automatization of secrets management with ArgoCD using the AWS Secrets Manager and Secret Storage CSI Driver (SSCSI) in ARO.

 ## This repo is using the following tecnologies:
-- GitOps/ArgoCD
+- ArgoCD
 - Helm
 - Secrets Storage CSI Driver (SSCSI)
 - AWS Secrets Manager (ASM)